Wine & Dine

 After dinner, visit Abbott’s Frozen Custard for a quintessential Rochester treat.
 The original Abbott’s location at Charlotte Beach on the shores of Lake Ontario has been serving up sweet frozen custard since 1926.

-ROC Brewing is one of the newer breweries in Rochester, but its reputation has quickly grown thanks to its award-winning pints, flights and food made to order.
+Located on Union St. in downtown Rochester, Roc Brewing is known for its award-winning pints, flights and food made to order.
 Stop into ROC Brewing’s downtown tasting room for beer, food, games, special events and amazing views of the city skyline.

 The first urban winery in the Finger Lakes can be found in the Neighborhood of the Arts in the City of Rochester.
 Living Roots serves wines from both the Finger Lakes and Australia in a bright tasting room.